The narration of Notre Dame de Colombier

 All present cried over the miracle, bowing their heads at length.
 The lone dove joined the others and all disappeared in the same way as they had come.

-Fully convinced of the presence of the hand of God—and to expiate the guilt of their sin—the young men pledged to have built, with the same stones that seemed to be given to them by such a miraculous sign, a cruciform church, that is, with two chapels.
+Fully convinced of the presence of the hand of God—and to expiate the guilt of their sin—the young men pledged to have built in stone, according to the pattern given to them by such a miraculous sign, a cruciform church, that is, composed of nave and transepts.
 This should be named Notre Dame de Colombier, in honour of Our Lady and in remembrance of the doves that appeared about the body of their deceased father.
 They faithfully fulfilled their promise and to this day stands the honourable and venerated building we have here before us.

 Then the sun rose above the mountains and everything was illumined by her rays of gold.
 This became the sign of forgiveness.
 It was the day of new beginnings.
 It was Easter Day.